fredpasqua/horntrax_v2.0/README.md

 - Users are able to sort the inventory they have entered by location or type of instrument as well as search the entire inventory quickly and easily.
 - Users can update a record or delete it.
 - Users can scan a QR code to search for an instrument.
-- Users can get new QR codes to print to tag their inventory items IRL.
+- Users can download QR codes in PDF format for printing.

 ## Tech

 Horntrax uses a number of open source projects to work properly: